 Now, if you’re serious about offering a landing page builder to your customers, it’s essential to understand all the ingredients of a good builder.
 Otherwise, you may end up with a runaway budget and an inferior product that ultimately damages your brand.

-With that in mind, here are the must-haves for any landing page builder.
+With that in mind, here are the must-haves for any white-landing page builder.

 8 Key elements of a good landing page builder